Threshold Alerts

 60d+Not Supported

-Threshold Alert notifications forwarded to Slack or Email include a snapshot of the triggering time series data.
-For Slack notification channels, the snapshot can be toggled within the notification channel settings.
-When the channel is configured to Notify when Resolved, a snapshot of the time series data that resolves the alert is also provided in the notification.
+Threshold Alert notifications include a snapshot of the triggering time series data when forwarded to Slack, Email, Pagerduty, or Microsoft Teams.
+When the notification channel is configured to Notify when Resolved, a snapshot of the time series data that resolves the alert is also provided in the notification.
+For Slack notification channels, you can choose whether to include a snapshot in the notification channel settings.
+See Customize Notifications.

 Enriched Labels in Threshold Alert Notifications